-Hearing protection devices (HPDs) help lower the noise exposure of workers by blocking out some of the sound that enters their ears.
-They are most effective when used in conjunction with other methods of reducing exposure to hazardous noise such as Buy Quiet programs and noise controls.
+Hearing protection devices (HPDs) consist of earplugs, earmuffs or combinations of these, and help reduce the effects of noise on hearing by decreasing the level of sound reaching the inner ear.
+They are most effective when used in conjunction with other control methods for reducing exposure to hazardous noise.
 In an occupational Hearing Conservation Program (HCP), it is preferable to eliminate or decrease the severity of the hazard rather than to change the way people work or require workers to wear Personal Protective Equipment (PPE).

-When controlling hazardous noise isn’t feasible, HPDs are essential.
-Offer a variety of HPDs that provide options for workers in terms of comfort, ease of use, communication and noise reduction (attenuation).
+Offering a variety of HPDs that provide options for workers in terms of comfort, ease of use, communication and noise reduction (attenuation) is vital.
 Balance the need for noise reduction with the needs of individual workers and the work environment.
 This may mean that several types of hearing protectors are needed.
 Consider offering HPDs that are designed to help workers hear important sounds when there are concerns about communication and safety on the job.

 Given the large number of hearing protection options to choose from, employers should have no difficulty selecting a few HPDs from several categories which provide the right amount of noise reduction.
 Since ear canal sizes vary widely among groups of workers, be sure to include several sizes and types of earplugs.
 Because the noise and work tasks are typically rather different, it can be helpful to include other options such as earmuffs, banded hearing protectors, and level-dependent hearing protectors that are designed to help employees maintain their ability to hear important sounds.